phanseshweta/Plant_Disease_Detection/README.md

-*Plant Disease Detection
+**Plant Disease Detection

 This project leverages machine learning to detect diseases in tomato plants using image data.
 Built with TensorFlow/Keras, it employs a Convolutional Neural Network (CNN) trained on the Tomato Plant Disease Dataset.
 The aim is to assist farmers and gardeners in quickly identifying plant diseases, enabling early intervention and reducing crop losses.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Key Features
+*Example Predictions

+*Key Feature

   Disease Detection: Accurately classifies a range of tomato plant diseases from images.

   CNN Architecture: Employs deep learning using Convolutional Neural Networks for high precision.

   User-Friendly: Simple scripts for training, evaluation, and prediction.

   Scalable Design: Easily extendable to support disease detection in other crops or plants.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-How It Works
+*How It Works
 Input: User uploads an image of a tomato plant.

 Preprocessing: Image is resized and normalized to fit the CNN’s input format.